Ultimate Product Gallery

 ↑ Back to top

-• The browser does not support embedded PDFs.
+• Some browsers do not support embedded PDFs.

-• The remote host blocks embedding via security headers.
+• Some remote hosts block embedding via security headers.

-• Rely on the built-in download fallback link.
+• Fix: upload the PDF to your media library, or rely on the built-in download fallback link.

-Clicking thumbnails does nothing, or zoom/lightbox does not work
+Clicking thumbnails does nothing / zoom or lightbox is not working

 ↑ Back to top

-This is usually caused by a JavaScript conflict or an optimization plugin deferring/minifying scripts too aggressively.
+This is usually caused by a JavaScript conflict or by an optimization plugin deferring or minifying scripts too aggressively.

 1. Temporarily disable your JS/CSS optimization plugin and re-test.

-2. If that resolves the issue, exclude Ultimate Product Gallery assets from optimization:
+2. If that fixes it, exclude Ultimate Product Gallery assets from optimization:

 • Script handle: upg-frontend